evolsnow/shadowvpn-win/README.md

 * After installation, rename the new interface  to 'Tun'

-* Download zip file and decompress
+* Download zip file of source code and decompress

 * Configure '[client.conf](https://github.com/evollost/shadowvpn-win/blob/master/client.conf)', for more information, look through the this file